rm-hull/luma.led_matrix/README.md

 ---------------------
 For Raspian:

-On setup while in raspbian config or post install by running 'sudo raspi-config' you must enable SPI: 8 Advanced options > A6 SPI > Yes (Would you like the SPI interface enabled?) > OK > Yes (Would you like the SPI kernel module to be loaded by default?) > OK
+On setup while in raspbian config or post install by running `sudo raspi-config` you must enable SPI: 8 Advanced options > A6 SPI > Yes (Would you like the SPI interface enabled?) > OK > Yes (Would you like the SPI kernel module to be loaded by default?) > OK

     $ sudo apt-get install python-dev python-pip
     $ sudo pip install spidev